wishnuputra/CPractice/pointer/readme.md

 <img width="1569" height="633" alt="image" src="https://github.com/user-attachments/assets/75fe4d76-5069-4988-9fec-7bcc8b5275d4" />

 In order to use heap, C uses `malloc`, `calloc`, `realloc`, `free`.<br>
 `malloc` in C is a standard library function `stdlib.h` used to dynamically allocate a specific number of bytes on the heap during runtime.
-It returns a `void*` pointer to the allocated memory, which must be freed using `free()` to prevent memory leaks.
+It returns a `void*` pointer to the allocated memory, which must be freed using `free()` to prevent memory leaks.<br>

+If `malloc` can not find free memroy in the Heap, it will reutrn `null`.
+Therefore we need to handle this situation.

 ```
 void dynamicMemoryAllocation()